The Third Millennium: A History of the World AD 2000–3000: Plot

-Later Stableford works set in the same history
+Related works

-Stableford commented in a 2001 interview that a number of his stories were set in updated versions of the future history imagined in The Third Millennium, such as the story "...And He Not Busy Being Born", the novellas Les Fleurs du Mall, Inherit the Earth, and Mortimer Gray's History of Death, as well as the novels of his Emortality series, four of which were expanded versions of the previously mentioned stories.
+Stableford commented in a 2001 interview with Strange Horizons magazine that a number of his stories were set in updated versions of the future history imagined in The Third Millennium.
+These included the story "...And He Not Busy Being Born", the novellas Les Fleurs du Mall, Inherit the Earth, and Mortimer Gray's History of Death, as well as the novels of his Emortality series, four of which were expanded versions of the previously mentioned stories.